 Warning lights and gauges can alert you to a vehicle condition that may become serious enough to cause extensive repairs.
 A warning light may illuminate when a problem exists with one of your vehicle's functions.
 Many lights will illuminate when you start your vehicle to make sure the bulbs work.
-If any light remains on after starting the vehicle, refer to the respective system warning light for additional information.
+If any light remains on after starting the vehicle, refer to the respective system light explanation later in this section for additional information.

-Note: Some warning lights are reconfigurable telltale (RTT) indicator lights and will illuminate in the message center.
-These lights function the same as the other warning lights.
+Note: Some warning lights are reconfigurable telltale (RTT) indicators; they will display in the message center and function the same as the warning light, but they will not display on startup as regular warning lights do.